wh0/wh0.github.io/_posts/2018-03-18-proxycommand.md

 These measurements tell us how low the overhead can be at this level of effort.

 To start with, I had that implementation in Bash from before.
-I simplified it to have only the netcat client functionality, and I measured it memory usage.
+I simplified it to have only the netcat client functionality, and I measured its memory usage.
 I also measured the memory usage of real netcat, just to see how far off it is from a native implementation, and OpenSSL's `s_client` command, to see about where an additional layer of encryption would put us.

 ![](/assets/2018/proxycommand-mem-bash.png)